Published: 12 April 2013

 This is another belt which has not been used a lot.
 It looks as if it has been made from a school satchel.
 It's not very flexible and the padded area is the widest and longest of my belts.

 The last belt is for a child and has not been used much.
-I have high hopes that my grand-daughter will use it.
-So far she just winds yarn around a knitting needle, and sometimes wears the belt - but she's only 4.
+I had high hopes that my grand-daughter will use it but she has no interest in knitting, much preferring drawing and sport.

 Shetland is the most northerly group of Scottish islands.
 Apart from mainland Scotland, the other near neighbours are Norway to the east and the Faroe Islands to the north west.